 We've seen this lament on more than a few reviews: 16 gigabytes isn't enough storage for a mobile device anymore.
 Prolific hard drive vendor Seagate would like to offer an alternative to the sometimes stingy flash storage standard.
 Even 2.5-inch laptop drives are generally too big and power-hungry for tablets, but Seagate's new Ultra Mobile HDD crams up to 500GB of storage into a module just 5mm thin.

 In addition to the thin design that could potentially fit in almost any tablet casing, the hard drive weighs only 3.3 ounces and uses as little as .14 watts of power.
+Of course hard drives can't match the speed of flash storage, so Seagate is also throwing in its proprietary Dynamic Data Driver with the OEM package.
 Read More